Heavy holographic correlators in defect conformal field theories: Bottom-up approach

+The one-point function structure constant \cite{KastikainenShashi21} and its $\kappa \gg 1$ perturbative expansion are identical to the top-down result \eqref{OnePointFunctionVacuumStrong} for the one-point function of the ferromagnetic vacuum state operator:\footnote{We thank C.\ Kristjansen for bringing the paper \cite{KastikainenShashi21} into our attention, as well as for pointing out to us the computation of the one-point function \eqref{OnePointFunctionVacuumStrong} which was carried out in \cite{Buhl-MortensenLeeuwKristjansenZarembo15}.}

-where the overall normalization factor $\NN_I$ accounts for the contributions of the compact internal space (originating in the scalar field sector that is dual to the 5-sphere) which does not partake in the geodesic approximation formalism \eqref{OnePointFunctionGeodesic} (cf.\ \cite{Park20a, Park21b, KimKimLeeParkSeo23, ParkKimCho24, Park24}). \\ In the heavy operator limit $\Delta\rightarrow\infty$, the perturbative expansion of the bottom-up one-point function structure constant \eqref{OnePointFunctionI2} takes the following form:
+where the overall normalization factor $\NN_I$ includes the contribution of the compact internal space (originating in the scalar field sector that is dual to the 5-sphere) which does not partake in the geodesic approximation formalism \eqref{OnePointFunctionGeodesic} (cf.\ \cite{Park20a, Park21b, KimKimLeeParkSeo23, ParkKimCho24, Park24}). \\ In the heavy operator limit $\Delta\rightarrow\infty$, the perturbative expansion of the bottom-up one-point function structure constant \eqref{OnePointFunctionI2} takes the following form, for $\kappa \gg \Delta \gg 1$: